Nail fungus

 • Wearing flip-flops when using swimming pools, communal showers and changing rooms

-Damaged nails can make you more prone to nail fungus.
-Well-fitting shoes and socks that aren't too tight can help to protect your toenails from constant pressure when walking or jogging for longer periods of time.
+Damaged nails are more prone to nail fungus.
+Well-fitting shoes and socks that aren’t too tight can help to prevent injury to your toenails by reducing constant pressure when hiking or jogging or during longer walks.

-It is recommended that socks, bedding and towels be washed at 60 degrees Celsius or more to avoid another fungal spore .
+Experts recommend washing socks, bedding and towels at 60 degrees Celsius (140 degrees Fahrenheit) or higher to prevent another fungal spore .
 There are also special products such as laundry sanitizers that kill fungal spores at low temperatures.
+The spores can survive for up to six months or longer in shoes, so they should be disinfected after any fungal .

-But there haven't been any good-quality studies on how effective these preventive measures are.
+There have not been any good-quality studies on how effective these recommendations are.

 Treatment